 Avatar: The Last Airbender takes you on a rollercoaster of highs and lows.
-As each character confronts their inner (or outer) demons, you’ll feel as if you’re along for the ride with them.
+As each character confronts their inner (and outer) demons, you’ll feel as if you’re along on the ride with them.

 You can’t have an amazing show without interesting characters.
 None of the characters in Avatar: The Last Airbender (not even the side characters) are boring or bland.

-The main cast, Aang, Katara, and Sokka all have unique personalities that complement one another.
-Katara, the responsible waterbender-in-training, serves as the balance between the hyperactive Avatar Aang, and the impulsive Sokka.
+The main cast—Aang, Katara, Sokka, and later on Toph—all have unique personalities that complement one another.
+Katara, the responsible waterbender-in-training, serves as the balance between the hyperactive Avatar Aang and the impulsive Sokka.
 And when Toph enters the stage, she flips a bunch of character tropes on their heads and deconstructs many of the clichés that “tiny little girl” characters usually exhibit.

 3. Monumental Character Development

 The character development in Avatar: The Last Airbender is slow and deliberate.
-The changes that each character undergoes doesn’t seem forced, rushed, or random.
+The changes that each character undergoes never seem forced, rushed, or random.
 Everything that happens feels natural, intentional, and always in line with character motivations.

 By the end of the final season, you’ll be amazed at how far each character has come.
-Not only does each character become more skilled in battle, but they also end up more mature and emotionally strong.
+Not only does everyone become more skilled in battle, but they also end up more mature and emotionally weathered.

 4. Detailed World-Building